SeanKinzler/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Pocket Accountant

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  A simple accounting app that tracks user submitted credits and debits.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Pocket Accountant will be able to keep track your paychecks and expenditures (so long as you input them into the app).
+It can give you up to date information on your current finances, and help you track your savings.
+Pocket Accountant's success comes from its ability to organize and display your information clearly and concisely.

 ## Problem ##
   > Describe the problem your product solves.
+  	It can be a pain to track your finances without a solid knowledge of excell or the organizational skills to keep your financial information clear and informitive.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  The app will automate what is possible and prompt the user for inputs when needed.
+It takes organization into its own hands such that the user only has to set up the app, and remember to log irregular payments.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "This app rulez"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  The app is easy to use and guides the user through setting up their account.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Pocket Accountant saved me so much time.
+I'll never use Excell again!"
+  "I use Pocket Accountant all the time.
+I fired my old accountant because Pocket Accountant is faster, easier to use, and doesn't try to steal my billions."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Head over to the appstore and try it out.
+It's free!